 Explore our collection of over 25,000 objects of fine art, decorative art and costume, developed over 200 years and still growing.

-Please note If you’re planning to make a visit to see a specific work, it is worth calling to check that it is on display: 0161 235 8888.
+Please note From 20 August 2020 the gallery will only be partially open and many works will not be accessible, even if the collection search indicates that they are on display.
+If you’re planning to make a visit to see a specific work, it is worth calling first to check: 0161 235 8888.

 Spring is a time of new beginnings.
 After the long dark sleep of winter, the emergence of blossoms are a sign of the earth reawakening.
 Blossom is in season now, but does not last long.
 Artists capture its ephemeral beauty to remind us after it has fallen, that it will return again.